Travel aberrations in the XXI century

 3 – To spend a minimum of 20 years net of his life on the road.

-4 – To sleep at least one night in every one of the 193 countries registered in the United Nations.
+4 – To spend, at least, 24 hours (with its night) in every one of the 193 countries registered in the United Nations.

-5 – To spend at least a whole year in a great region of our planet, for instance South America, India and the Far East, Central Africa, etc., getting to know in depth the cultures of the people living there.
+5 – To spend at least a whole year in a great region of our planet (outside of your continent where you live), for instance South America, India and the Far East, Central Africa, etc., getting to know in depth the cultures of the people living there.

 6 – To cross the five continents overland, without taking planes, as a real traveler, only using trains, buses and boats, or walking.
 For instance Europe from Ekaterinburg (in the Ural Mountains) to Portugal, Asia from Turkey to Vietnam, America from Alaska to Tierra de Fuego, Africa from Oran to Swaziland and Australia from Perth to Cairns.
 If crossing the Pacific Ocean in cargo boat or sailing boat, still better.